AmazingMonster/conceptrodon/docs/contents/introduction/vocabulary.md

 To invoke the (*n* + 1)th layer, the *n*th layer must be instantiated first.
 Therefore, the *n*th layer is defined recursively, with the *0*th layer serving as the base case, which can be invoked directly.

-This is the explanation given to the `*n*th layer` when I first started working on the documentation.
+This is the explanation given to the '*n*th layer' when I first started working on the documentation.
 Later, however, I realize it does not cover all the scenarios where I use this word.

 In the description for `Flip` functions, I wrote: